tremor-rs/tremor-www/blog/2020-08-06-to-async-or-not-to-async.md

 In rust, calling `.await` is effectively, not a guarantee.
 We cannot know if an async function ever yields.
 We can ensure that we yield control via yield_now.
 However, this comes at a cost: namely, that we might yield in situations where it is not strictly necessary.

 With regards to performance, tasks are typically cheaper from a context switching perspective, and we have finer grained control.
-On the other hand, we lose control over where a task runs, while we can pin threads to cores to schedule affinity on SMP systems, tasks may migrate across cores or executers move freely.
+On the other hand, we lose control over where a task runs, while we can pin threads to cores to schedule affinity on SMP systems, tasks may migrate across cores or runners move freely.

 In Tremor, we have adopted the `smol` small and fast async runtime.
 When two tasks can run consecutively on the same executor, `smol` will schedule them in different executors.
 A significant improvement over the thread-based tremor runtime is that `smol` does not aggressively steal work from other schedulers if they are not overloaded.
 This avoids the runtime trashing CPU caches based on [micro-benchmarking results](https://github.com/async-rs/async-std/issues/848).